 **** Free backpack (small) transfer from Cusco to Aguas Calientes hotel.

-CHECK YOUR SHORT INCA TRAIL TO MACHU PICCHU AVAILABILITY BY CLICKING ON MONTH OF YOUR CHOICE!
+CHECK YOUR SHORT INCA TRAIL HIKE TO MACHU PICCHU AVAILABILITY BY CLICKING ON MONTH OF YOUR CHOICE!

-Please read the following information to help answer any questions you may have about our Services and the Short Inca Trail to Machu Picchu.
+Please read the following information to help answer any questions you may have about our Services and the 2 Day Inca Trail to Machu Picchu.

 We will pick you up from the Cusco airport and take you to your hotel in Cusco.
 Please let us know your flight details at least 14 days before arrival.
 Our representative will be holding an orange sign reading ORANGE Nation outside the arrivals.
 You must exit the terminal to find our representative as they cannot enter.
 (Please let us know if your hotel is in the Sacred Valley so we can make the necessary arrangments).

-The Briefing will be the night before the trek at 6pm in our office which is located at Calle Santa Teresa Nº383; 107 (first floor), next to SUBWAY restaurant and across the street from Sunat.
+The Briefing will be the night before the trek at 6pm in our office which is located at Garcilaso Street 210, Office Nº:213 (2and Floor) in the la CASA DEL ABUELO shopping center.

 SECOND, we require a deposit of $211.00 USD per person in order to purchase a permit for the 1 day Inca Trail to Machu Picchu.
 You can make your deposit by clicking on the PAYPAL symbol on the top of our home page, or you can click on the PAYPAL symbol on our booking page.

 It would be greatly appreciated if you pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 We have many ATMs within the historical center to withdraw money.
 You can also pay by PAYPAL online but you will have to pay a 5.5% service charge by PAYPAL.
-To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of email@example.com to pay.
+To pay your balance through PAYPAL, you need to log into your PAYPAL account; use our email address of email@example.com to pay.

 Unfortunately, the answer is No. Once the tickets have been purchased, the government does not allow any changes, so we can’t change any departure date after the ticket has been bought.
 Tickets are also not transferrable nor refundable.
 If you cancel your Short Inca Trail to Machu Picchu Trek, the deposit is not refundable at all!